 But there’s a problem.
 You left your card at home.
-You commute an hour to work each day, so swinging by the house to pick up your card isn’t an option.
+Since you commute an hour to work each day, swinging by the house to pick up your card isn’t an option.

 Pretty much everything else in life can be found online.
 So, you reason, your debit card number should be online, as well.
 Shouldn’t it?